 – The matrimonial home is not something that can be divided up between each person.
 Only if you both decide to sell the house and divide the money equally will this become an issue.

 – It is very hard to change an Order or Agreement once it has been made by the court.
 If one of you does not follow the Order, then new legal action can be taken which could cost more money.

 – There are strict rules about changing the designation of the property.
 This means changing how it is owned (for example, if you both own it as joint tenants and want to change that, or if only one of you is named on the deed).
 It must be done through a lawyer experienced in real estate matters.

 – If your spouse was given money (“maintenance”) after separation and they paid off a mortgage or loan, then they may be able to claim part of that back from you.
 This can happen even if there was no court Order about this at the time.

 Once you have been separated for over 90 days, it means that:

 – You do not have to stay together as a family just to keep living in the same house. – In order to negotiate an agreement about who should stay and who should go, you can use family mediation services.

 – If your spouse does not agree to the matrimonial home being sold or maintained as a joint tenancy, then it may be necessary for one of you to apply to court.
 If there is no agreement about who will pay for things such as the legal fees needed to do this, then both parties will need to share those costs.

-The common law matrimonial home is a piece of property that the spouses own jointly.
+The common law matrimonial home in New Tecumseth, Ontario is a piece of property that the spouses own jointly.
 If you and your spouse separate, it’s important to know what happens to this shared asset in terms of ownership and responsibility for mortgage payments after separation.